asiansnoodle/Simple-Rock-Paper-Scissors/README.md

 # Simple-Rock-Paper-Scissors
-A simple game of Rock-Paper-Scissors coded in JavaScript and runs in the terminal.
+A simple game of Rock-Paper-Scissors coded in JavaScript.

-In this project I will be working on my JavaScript fundamentals by coding a simple game of rock paper scissors, where the user will select their choice and it will be compared with the computer's choice.
+In this project I will be working with HTML, CSS, and JavaScript to strengthen my Frontend Development fundamentals by coding a simple game of rock paper scissors, where the user will select their choice and it will be compared with the computer's choice.

-The game will run in the console, and the 2 files that will contain code will be the JavaScript file and the HTML file.
+Select a choice of Rock, Paper, or Scissors and try to reach 5 wins to beat the computer!